cbortoluzzi/ROHs/README.md

     --o      This is the name of the output directory where the filtered VCF file will be saved.
 ```

-To run this script, make sure to have samtools installed and loaded (if a module).
+To run this script, make sure to have samtools installed and loaded if you installed it as a module.

 **IMPORTANT**: the script also filters variants if their read depth is above 2 x the average genome-wide coverage.
 If you want to allow for a higher maximum read depth, you will need to manually change the script at line 52.
 For example, if you want a maximum read depth of 2.5 x the average genome-wide coverage, change line 52 with ```max_depth = 2.5 * float(avg_genome_coverage)```.